 One of the key requirements to bear in mind is appointing a company secretary in Hong Kong.
 In this article, we will walk you through ins and outs of Hong Kong Company Secretary.

-1. What is Hong Kong Company Secretary?
+1. An Overview of Hong Kong Company Secretary

 Having a company secretary is a primary condition for any company registered in Hong Kong, according to Section 474, Cap.
 622 Companies Ordinance.
 So, what is a company secretary in Hong Kong?